 We all have a mountain to climb.
 For some, it is the simple goal of getting up and making it through the day without physical or emotional pain.
-Somehow we find a way past a devastating injury, death of a loved one or a difficult divorce.
+Somehow we find a way past a devastating injury, the death of a loved one or a difficult divorce.
 Whatever the hurdle, we all have it within ourselves to attain the unimaginable.

-In order to achieve success- and to even dare to register for the race, I had to be ready to first slow down and take the risk of not reaching my goal.
+In order to achieve success- and to even dare to register for the race- I had to be ready to first slow down and to take the risk of not reaching my goal.
 It was an ambitious endeavor: 1.2 miles of swimming, 56 miles of biking and 13.1 miles of running.
 During training, that often meant running at a tortoise pace instead of trying to catch my teammates, in order to keep my heart rate in aerobic zone and avoid the injuries I was susceptible to.
 I kept to my own race and resisted the urge to compare myself to others.
 At times during the race I felt the end goal slipping from my grasp.
 But I continued planting one foot in front of the other, taming any negative thoughts that tumbled through my mind.

 In the May 2019 New York Times review of David Brook’s Second Mountain, Psychiatrist Mark Epstein wrote: “The ego, a necessary construction, can also become a burden.
-In its unrelenting focus on power, achievement and gratification, it breeds a culture of oppression, insecurity….
-Enough is never enough.
+In its unrelenting focus on power, achievement and gratification, it breeds a culture of oppression, insecurity… Enough is never enough.
 There is always someone more accomplished and more successful than you are.”

 Racing for a Purpose

 This is certainly true in among Type A triathletes, who forever tweak their athletic efforts in order to achieve their optimal performance.
 In my own quest for athletic improvements, I became somewhat obsessive about monitoring my training efforts on my Garmin fitness tracker.
 With each workout completed, I wanted to attempt another one to see if I could go further or faster.
-To achieve my Half Ironman goal, I wanted to become less inward focussed, and race with a purpose.
+To achieve my Half Ironman goal, I wanted to become less inward-focused, and to race with a purpose.
 So I signed up for the Crohn’s and Colitis Foundation’s Race in Orange program, to raise funds for those with digestive disorders, as I have suffered from GI issues for years.